smudge/decks/railsconf-2022/slides.md

 # RAILS_ENV=demo

 <!--
-Okay, so you might be here because you saw the title of this talk
+So you might be here because you saw the title of this talk

 RAILS_ENV=demo

 and something about it intrigued you.

 Or maybe you just picked a room at random.
-I don't know why you're here.
+I don't actually know why you're here.
 But either way, let's just unpack this title.
 -->

 ---